 A member of the team will email (or telephone) you once your work arrives in our office – please note this may take up to five working days from receiving your artwork (we are a very small team).
-If you are posting your artwork we would advise sending it by special delivery so that you can track the artwork and in a hard-backed envelope.
+If you are posting your artwork we would advise sending it by special delivery so that you can track the artwork and pop it in a hard-backed envelope.

 Due to the large volumes of entries anticipated, we will be unable to contact each artist to confirm their artwork has been accepted into the exhibition.
 On this basis, you will only be contacted if your artwork is not going to be exhibited.